 JetBlue Airways’ traffic growth

-You can gain exposure to JetBlue Airways by investing in the SPDR S&P 400 Mid Cap Value ETF (MDYV), which invests 0.98% of its portfolio in JBLU.
+Although the demand continues to remain robust, IATA expects demand to slow down, as lower airfare becomes a thing of the past.
+Investors can gain exposure to JetBlue Airways by investing in the iShares S&P Mid-Cap 400 Value ETF (IJJ), which holds 0.69% of its portfolio in JBLU.